schneimo/simmod/README.md

-# SimMod - A Framework to Modify Simulations Online
+# SimMod: A Framework to Modify Simulations Online
 A simple framework to change visual and physical parameters of various simulations without reloading the simulation and through a standardized interface.

 Changing parameters online is especially useful for domain randomization and curriculum learning in robotics research.
 Thus several algorithms for domain randomization are directly included (Uniform Domain Randomization, ...).